mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    Records page has been appeared.

-   In Records page there are 3 tables about swimmer records, and all these tables have 4 fucntions for each one.
+   In Records page there are 3 tables about swimmer records, and all these tables have 4 functions for each one.

    These tables are: